microfleet/core/packages/core/docs/recipes/validation.md

 ```console
 $@> curl http://0.0.0.0:3000/todo/create -H "Content-Type: application/json" -X POST --data '{"todo":{"name" : "foo"}}' | jq
 ```
-And the response is goint to be like:
+And the response is going to be like:
 ```json
 {
   "statusCode": 400,